$1.76M in EIP payments processed

 Issues related to eligibility requirements such as the income threshold or when someone has claimed you as a dependent.

 Issues related to a late-filed Income Tax Return for tax year 2018.
-Keep in mind that tax year 2019 was extended to July 15, 2020.
+Keep in mind that the filing date for tax year 2019 was extended to July 15, 2020.

-For those taxpayers or non-filers who would like to check the status of their EIP Program payment, DRT has launched its EIP CARES Lookup Portal at www.myguamtax.com.
-Taxpayers/non-filers must register at the Individual Login section of the website in order to check on their payment status.
+For those taxpayers or nonfilers who would like to check the status of their EIP Program payments, DRT has launched its EIP CARES Lookup Portal at www.myguamtax.com.
+Taxpayers/nonfilers must register at the Individual Login section of the website in order to check on their payment status.

 You can find DRT’s FAQ on the Guam EIP Program in the COVID-19 section of the DRT website at https://www.guamtax.com/.